osmoscraft/osmosnote/packages/server/public/devlog.md

 ## TextEngine V2

 - TODO
+  - Consider using web components to encapsulate links (and other text editor elements).
+Otherwise mouse click is not accessible.
   - Control + left seems to greedy when to prev. line
   - Ctrl + delete is too agressive when handling white spaces
   - Consider MVP list rendering (use multiple - without space)